Hôtel de Bernuy: History

-The facade of Hôtel de Bernuy was built between 1503 to 1504, so was the gothic brick courtyard and its tower.
+The facade of Hôtel de Bernuy was built between 1503 and 1504, so was the gothic brick courtyard and its tower.
 The Renaissance stone courtyard was constructed from 1530 to 1536.
 The owner was a rich woad merchant, Jean de Bernuy, a Spanish Jew who had fled the inquisition and was credit-worthy enough to be the main guarantor of the ransomed King Francis I of France after his capture at the Battle of Pavia by Charles V of Spain.

 It is an original example of Renaissance palaces architecture of Toulouse, with a stone decoration of the cour d'honneur (courtyard) influenced by Spanish Plateresque.
 The use of brick in the gothic courtyard is typical of Toulouse, while the use of stone in the Renaissance courtyard is rare and indicates the wealth of the owner.

 The gothic courtyard and its staircase tower

 The attention of Bernuy first focused on the back of his plot where his shops stood, and on a small gothic courtyard where he had built in 1504 a great staircase tower.
 Bernuy wanted his tower to be as high as his father-in-law's, the prosecutor Arnaud du Faur.
 Raising a tower towards the heavens was prestigious; decorating it with stone and bestowing upon it the marks of a mediaeval feudal lord, even more so.
 The windows of the tower have been 'bent', that indicates the skill of the stonemason Merigo Cayla.